CabotScouts/reconciler/README.md

 ## Customising `Reconciler` Export
 ### Custom XLSX columns
 By supplying a list of column names, the exported xlsx can be customised.
-Custom headers can also be supplied in the same way (just make sure the two lists are the same length).
+Custom column headers can also be supplied in the same way (just make sure the headings and custom columns lists match up!).

 Possible values: